(110 ILCS 205/8)

 and General Assembly its analysis and recommendations on such budget

 Beginning in Fiscal Year 2013, the Board of Higher Education budget recommendations to the Governor and the General Assembly shall include allocations to public institutions of higher education based upon performance metrics designed to promote and measure student success in degree and certificate completion.
-These metrics must be adopted by the Board by rule and must be developed and promulgated in accordance with the following principles:
+Public university metrics must be adopted by the Board by rule, and public community college metrics must be adopted by the Illinois Community College Board by rule.
+These metrics must be developed and promulgated in accordance with the following principles:

 (1) The metrics must be developed in consultation